 Depending on if you want a hot or a mild salsa verde, whether or not you want to roast or parboil the tomatillos or use them raw, you can put many different spins on the basic green salsa recipe.

-How to make salsa verde
+How to make Salsa Verde

-Step One: To get started, broil or roast the tomatillos, onions, garlic, and jalapeño on a baking sheet in the oven.
+First: To get started, broil or roast the tomatillos, onions, garlic, and jalapeño on a baking sheet in the oven.
 Once they start to brown and get tender, pull them out.

-Step Two: Add them to the a food processor or blender, along with the cilantro, but leave out the tomatillos.
+Second: Add them to the a food processor or blender, along with the cilantro, but leave out the tomatillos.
 Chop the onions, jalapeño, garlic and cilantro until they are in small pieces.

-Step Three: Once they are processed a bit, add the tomatillos.
+Third: Once they are processed a bit, add the tomatillos.
 They are very soft and will be over worked if you add them in with all the larger ingredients.

-Step Four: Now is the time to add the salt and lime.
+Fourth: Now is the time to add the salt and lime.
 Pulse or chop once or twice more and then check the seasoning level.
 Now it’s ready to eat!

 Homemade green sauce works for all the same things regular salsa works for.
 Eat it with chips, or put it on your tacos or nachos.
 Traditionally, salsa verde accompanies chicken and pork dishes as a condiment or topping.

 But truth be told it works with everything you would put salsa on.